Welcome to today's edition of the Rush 24-7 podcast.

 In other words, why won't Obama take the hit for not having done it in the first place?

-He'll claim that it was the military's decision and it was their bad decisions that caused this.
+He'll claim that it was the military's decision and it was their bad decisions that caused this and any casualties are their responsibility.

-It was the military's decision not to put boots on the ground.
+It was the military's decision not to put boots on the ground?

-No, it was a military the military is saying we're probably gonna need boots.
+The military is saying we're probably going to need boots.

 Right.